Bert Campaneris: Professional career

-Between June 10 and June 21, 1969, Campaneris set a major league record by stealing a base in twelve consecutive games, a record which still stands as of 2021.
+Between June 10 and June 21, 1969, Campaneris set a major league record by stealing a base in twelve consecutive games, a record which still stands as of 2026.

 In 1970, Campaneris batted .279 with career highs of 22 home runs and 64 runs batted in while leading the league in steals for the fifth time (42) and scoring 97 runs.
 He improved consistently on defense; his six double plays in an extra-inning game on September 13 of that year set an AL record.
 In 1972, he led AL shortstops with 795 total chances while also breaking Collins' franchise record of 376 steals.
 An avid bunter, he led the league in sacrifice hits in 1972 (twenty), (forty) and (25).

 In his postseason career of 37 games, he had eleven runs batted in (RBI) with three home runs, four doubles and a triple while also scoring fifteen runs and stealing six bases.

 In 1972, Campaneris was second in American League shortstop All-Star voting behind Luis Aparicio.
 Aparicio could not play and all-star manager, and future hall of famer, Earl Weaver, picked all-star reserve Toby Harrah to start rather than Campaneris who was Aparicio's original all-star reserve.
 When Harrah was injured, Weaver picked his own Orioles player, Bobby Grich, to not only replace Harrah, but to start over Campaneris.
 The game went 10 innings and Weaver played Grich the entire game at shortstop, instead of allowing Campaneris a chance to play at all.
-Campaneris' teammate Reggie Jackson reported Campaneris was extremely angry after the game.
+Campaneris's teammate Reggie Jackson reported Campaneris was extremely angry after the game.
 Campaneris responded to Weaver's slight by his future stellar play against the Orioles.
 In the 1973 playoffs against the Orioles, which Oakland won 3-2, he led off game two with a home run, stole two bases and scored two runs.
 In game three, he hit a game-winning home run in the 11th inning.
 In five games he had a .308 batting average, 16 hits, 9 runs scored, 6 RBIs, 6 stolen bases and 3 home runs.